Juan Cuadrado: Juventus

 On 22 May 2017, it was announced that Cuadrado had joined Juventus on a permanent deal for a preset price of €20 million until 2020, after a clause in his contract had been triggered (winning the Serie A mathematically in round 37).
 In the 2017 UEFA Champions League Final against defending champions Real Madrid on 3 June, Cuadrado came on as a substitute for Andrea Barzagli in the 60th minute, but was later controversially sent off after picking up two yellow cards, the second for an alleged stamp on Sergio Ramos; Juventus lost the match 4–1.

 Following the arrival of Cristiano Ronaldo from Real Madrid in 2018, Cuadrado allowed Ronaldo to wear the number 7 shirt, with Cuadrado reverting to number 16, saying on Instagram "It is better to give than to receive [...]
 Blessings to Cristiano in this new adventure".

 On 21 September 2019, Cuadrado made his 100th Serie A appearance with Juventus in a 2–1 home win over Verona, during which he won a penalty which was converted by Cristiano Ronaldo.
 During the 2019–20 season, under the club's new manager Maurizio Sarri, Cuadrado was often deployed as an attacking right-back.
 On 3 November, he made his 150th appearance for the club in a 1–0 away win over cross-city rivals Torino in the Derby della Mole.
 Later that month, he extended his contract with the club until 2022.
 On 5 December 2020, Juventus won against Torino by a score margin of 2–1, where Cuadrado assisted both the goals.
 On 15 May 2021, he scored a brace in a 3–2 home victory over Inter Milan.
-In the 2020/2021 season Cuadrado earns the title of best assistman of the Uefa Champions League with six assists in six games.
+In the 2020–21 season, Cuadrado earned the title of best assistman of the UEFA Champions League with six assists in six games.
 On 5 December, Cuadrado scored an olympic goal in a 2–0 win against Genoa.

+On 30 June 2023, Juventus bid farewell to Cuadrado after eight years with the club.

+Inter Milan

+On 19 July 2023, Cuadrado joined Inter Milan on a one-year deal.
+In December 2023, Cuadrado suffered a surgery-requiring achilles tendon injury.
+His injury was operated in Turku, Finland by surgeon Lasse Lempainen in late December 2023.

+Atalanta

+On 26 August 2024, Cuadrado joined as a free agent for fellow Serie A side Atalanta on a one-year contract.

+Pisa

+On 6 August 2025, Cuadrado joined Pisa on a free transfer, signing a one-year contract with the then recently promoted Serie A side.